Cash bond set at $1 million in double murder

 It was stated during Adam Rosolowski’s bond hearing that $1 million is twice the amount of bond set for the other two suspects in the murders.

+Barna argued the bond has to be high enough to ensure Adam Rosolowski appears in court.

+“These are charges that he will likely spend the rest of his life in prison for, and I doubt that at his age he understands the magnitude of this,” Barna said.
+“Therefore, when that sinks in there are other issues that come into play that may be a danger of him not appearing to face these charges, and the family has every right to have him face what he has done to the victims in this family.”

-Rusk County Circuit Court Judge Steven Anderson called the cash bond “appropriate”
+Rusk County Circuit Court Judge Steven Anderson called the $1 million cash bond “appropriate,” citing Adam Rosolowski’s missed court appearances during a 2018 court case.
+He added it unlikely the co-defendants would have known the victims without Adam Rosolowski’s involvement.

-“In order to assure he continues to make his [court] appearances that is what is necessary in this case,” Anderson said.
+“The connection there gives rise, or some inference that [Adam] Rosolowski was the mastermind,” Anderson said.
+“At least [he was] the driving factor.”

+Anderson added two counts of first degree intentional homicide is serious, and Adam Rosolowski, as an adult, is more capable of fleeing without the assistance of others as might be the other two co-defendants.
+He also noted family members have asked for no contact with Adam Rosolowski.

 Official charges have yet to be filed against any of the three individuals being held in the case.